 - Loss of or damage to the property: Imagine your business is burglarized, and the burglar takes off with all of your computers.
 Your property losses include both the items the burglar takes and the cost of repairing the glass door he smashed to get into your office.

 - Loss of income from the use of the property: One example of this is a store owner who suffers a fire that makes her shop inaccessible for weeks.
 Not only is she out the cost of repairs, but she also can’t earn money while the repairs are being made.

-Insurers have developed a number of distinct policies to cover these losses.
+Insurers have developed a number of distinct policies to cover property losses.
 In commercial lines, some of the more common coverages are:

 - Commercial property: Commercial property insurance pays for damages to property your business owns.
 This means real property and what insurers call “business personal property,” such as tools, equipment, inventory, fixtures, and furniture.

 - Business interruption coverage: A business owner’s policy usually includes business interruption insurance to cover losses caused by a pause in operations, including fixed costs, such as rent and utilities, as well as lost profits and extra expenses.

 - Commercial auto: Business owners can choose commercial auto insurance that covers physical damage to their vehicles caused by another driver in a collision or in a different situation, such as vandalism or bad weather.

 - Inland marine: Inland marine pays for property loss when it occurs in transit.
 Most commercial property only covers items at the location listed on the policy, and auto insurance generally doesn’t include items in the vehicle―just the vehicle itself―making inland marine a smart buy for many business owners.